 - They dissolve well in cold and hot water.

 - Creates lots of suds.

 2. Arm & Hammer Sensitive Skin Laundry Detergent

-If you have a high efficiency washer and sensitive skin, try out the Arm & Hammer Sensitive Skin Laundry Detergent.
-It has a low suds formula which is perfect for HE washers.
+If you have a high-efficiency washer and sensitive skin, try out the Arm & Hammer Sensitive Skin Laundry Detergent.
+It has a low suds formula which is designed for HE washers.

 It’s also free from perfumes, dyes, and preservatives.
 Being dermatologist tested, this product is found to be kind to people with skin sensitivities.

-In terms of cleaning, it tackles odors, dirt and traps soils in the water.
+In terms of cleaning, this laundry detergent tackles odors and dirt and traps soils in the water.
 That way, it rinses away rather than clinging to clothes.

 - Good for HE washers.